 Tangier is a port city in the north of Morocco.
 It’s a great place to start your trip if you are coming in from Spain or if you are looking to start your tour in the North of Morocco!
 Tangier feels a little bit more European than other major cities in Morocco because of its proximity to Spain.
 The city has an interesting history, having captured the fascination of writers and artists throughout its past.
 It has also been used in several films.
 Here are our best ideas of how to spend your time in Tangier!

 1. Visit the American Legation Museum

 Do you know which country was the first to recognize the United States as an official country?
 That’s right, it was Morocco!
 Because of this, Morocco holds the only national monument outside of the United States.
-The American Legation Museum is in the medina of Tangier and is open Monday – Friday from 10 AM – 5 PM and Saturdays from 10 AM to 3 PM.
-Admission is 20 MAD a person (a little over 2 dollars).
 This museum tells about the history between the United States and Morocco and even has a tribute room to American writer Paul Bowles.

 2. See the Grand Socco

 The Grand Socco is the main square of Tangier.
 It used to be a thriving marketplace but now serves to connect the Medina (old city) with the newer part of the city.
 Have a seat on one of the benches and watch people go about their daily lives.
 It might feel like a bit of a clash of times…on one side you will see lines of cars and taxis and on the other side begins the entrance to the old city.
 If you want to go see a movie, check out the Cinema Rif!